sharweng/sharweng/README.md

 **`Developer`**

-I'm an ispiring full-stack and game developer.
+I'm an aspiring full-stack and game developer.
 All my projects are for personal and academic only.
 My current goal is to learn more about new languages and implement them into some fun projects.

 <p align="left">
   <a href="https://www.facebook.com/SharwinMarbella" target="_blank">